-- 7. To formulate its R-PP using the FCPF template, a REDD Country Participant may seek technical assistance (e.g., design of consultations or a national carbon registry, or identification of potential biodiversity monitoring methods) from domestic or other experts.
-The FMT and Bank task teams will review requests from countries for technical assistance, and share information and provide assistance as feasible, for example through joint country visits with donors. - 8.
-The FMT will make available any draft and final guidance or resource documents that are developed on various aspects of the R-PP, as they become available.
-A draft guidance note on the consultation process, for example, is available on the FCPF website. - 9.
-The REDD Country Participant submits its completed R-PP in English to the FMT, which then follows the review schedule below or as amended by the PC. - 10.
-The FMT will convene a small Technical Advisory Panel from its Roster of Experts to develop a resource document on considerations for development of an R-PP, based on experience in reviewing the first three country R-PPs.
-Such a resource document will be made available on the FCPF website to assist countries in their efforts to begin or finalize an R-PP.
+- To formulate its R-PP using the FCPF template, a REDD Country Participant may seek technical assistance (e.g., design of consultations or a national carbon registry, or identification of potential biodiversity monitoring methods) from domestic or other experts.
+The FMT and Bank task teams will review requests from countries for technical assistance, and share information and provide assistance as feasible, for example through joint country visits with donors. - The FMT will make available any draft and final guidance or resource documents that are developed on various aspects of the R-PP, as they become available.
+A draft guidance note on the consultation process, for example, is available on the FCPF website. - The REDD Country Participant submits its completed R-PP in English to the FMT5, which 9. then follows the review schedule below or as amended by the PC. - The FMT will convene an ad hoc Technical Advisory Panel (TAP) from its Roster of Experts to develop a resource document on considerations for development of an R-PP, based